utdata/rwd-mastery-assignments/alcohol-sales-tabc/README.md

 ### Mixed Beverage Gross Receipts

-- You'll be drawing from at least five years of data from the [Mixed Beverage Gross Receipts](https://data.texas.gov/Government-and-Taxes/Mixed-Beverage-Gross-Receipts/naix-2893).
+You'll be drawing from at least five years of data from the [Mixed Beverage Gross Receipts](https://data.texas.gov/Government-and-Taxes/Mixed-Beverage-Gross-Receipts/naix-2893).
 Before downloading, filter the data in the following ways:

 - Review the **Columns in this Dataset** so you get an idea of the fields available.
 - Click the **View Data** button at the top to get to the data.
 - Filter the **Obligation End Date** from Jan.
 1 2014 to present.
 - Filter by **Location City** for Austin.
 - Export as a CSV.

 You should end up with just shy of 70k records.
 Any further filtering can be done in your analysis tool (likely Workbench or Tableau).

 ### Important notes about this data

-Each row of the data is the amount of total money brought in _each month_ by the establishment, based on the Obligation End Date, which is always the last day of the reporting month.
+Each row of the data is the amount of total money brought in **_each month_** by the establishment, based on the Obligation End Date, which is always the last day of the reporting month.
 (Ignore the Responsibility dates.)

 There are four values of money: Total Receipts, Wine Receipts, Beer Receipts, Liquor Receipts and Cover Charge Receipts.
-The beer, wine liquor and cover charge values _should_ add up to the Total Receipts, though I've found that is not always true.
+The beer, wine, liquor and cover charge values _should_ add up to the Total Receipts, though I've found that is not always true.
 I would stay away from any analysis on Cover Charges as there must be some special rules that would need investigation to understand.

 ### TABC enforcement actions

 This one is a little more complicated to filter and download.

+The site we'll use includes data violations of rules/laws handled by the Texas Alcoholic Beverage Commission.
+We will concentrate on some of the most-common types of violations that are dealt with in the sale of alcohol in restaurants and bars: Sales to minors, and sales to intoxicated people.

 - Start at the [TABC site](https://www.tabc.state.tx.us/enforcement/index.asp)
 - Click the **Public Inquiry** menu in the red bar.